portworx/px-docs/cloud/aws/eks.md

 The steps below will help you enable dynamic provisioning of Portworx volumes in your Amazon Elastic Container Service for Kubernetes (Amazon EKS) cluster.

+##Disk template
+Portworx takes in a disk spec which gets used to provision AWS persistent disks dynamically.

 {% include asg/k8s-asg.md %}

+##Generate the spec
+{% include k8s-spec-generate.md env-addendum="Select the EKS check box option in the installation spec generator page" skip12="true"  %}

+##Applying the spec
+Once you have generated the spec file, deploy Portworx.

+$ kubectl apply -f px-spec.yaml
+{% include k8s-monitor-install.md %}

+##Deploy a sample application
+Now that you have Portworx installed, checkout various examples of applications using Portworx on Kubernetes.